jeffgauthier/asm-maze-generator/README.md

 # asm-maze-generator
-A program that mimics the famous one-liner Commodore BASIC command to display a random maze on a terminal.
+A program that mimics the behavior of famous one-liner Commodore BASIC command to display a random maze on a terminal.

 <img src="vic20maze.png" height=200/> <img src="preview.png" height=200/>

-Coded in Netwide Assembly (NASM, Linux 64-bit).
+Coded in Netwide Assembly (NASM, Linux 64-bit), which I am currently learning to appreciate the complexity that is masked by general-purpose high-level languages.

 # Requirements
 Any Linux 64-bit distribution with NASM and GCC.